Ester Hernandez: BudaLupe (2007)

-Sun Raid
+Sun Raid (2008)

 Sun Raid is a 2008 screen print on paper.
 This screen print is the permanent collection at the Smithsonian American Art Museum.
 Hernandez reimagines the classic Sun Mad to condemn the high amounts of workplace raids and the creation of Immigration and Customs Enforcement (ICE) during the administration of George W. Bush on the grounds of “national security”.
 Sun Raid references this national security strategy as a consequence of globalization, stating it as a “by-product of NAFTA”, the North American Free Trade Agreement that went into effect in 1994.
 Using visual signifiers such as huipil clothing the skeletal figure, and a wrist monitor that says “ICE”, Hernandez connects the effects of globalization to the forced economic and physical displacement of various indigenous communities that made up a portion of undocumented immigrants largely affected by these national security strategies.

-La Virgen De Las Calles

-Hernández has played a key role in the Chicano Civil Rights Movement.
-In 2001, Hernández created La Virgen de las Calles (Virgin of the Streets), a pastel print, to represent the hard working Latina women in a glorified and divine perspective.

-Most of Hernández's art is controversial but she creates with the purpose of progressing the rights of the underrepresented.
-Hernández often draws inspiration from her personal heroines, who include Frida Kahlo, Dolores Huerta, and Lydia Mendoza.